Best early monitor deals for October Prime Day: Save big on Samsung, Dell, and more

-If you’re looking to score a high refresh rate monitor for those marathon gaming sessions, there’s no better time than now to take the plunge.
-October Prime Day is right around the corner, which means we’re seeing a slew of awesome deals pop up days ahead of the main event.
-Prime Day is a two-day deal event (October 10 and 11) that’s exclusive to Amazon’s Prime members.
+If you’re looking to score a high refresh rate monitor for those marathon gaming sessions, now is the time to take action.
+October Prime Day is right around the corner, which means we’re seeing a ton of epic deals materialize ahead of the main event.
+By the way, Prime Day is a two-day deal event (October 10 and 11) that’s exclusive to Amazon’s Prime members.
 If you’re not a Prime member, you can get it for free by signing up for the 30-day trial.

 Best early Prime Day deals on mainstream monitors